drgrumpy/gc_payout_filter/README.md

 # gc_payout_filter
-A function to filter the payout items list by payment_id
+A function to filter GoCardless payout items list by the payment_id, in order to extract the fee paid.